VladMarianCimpeanu/API-project-2020/README.md

 The goal of this project is to develop an efficient editor that take inspiration from 'ED' editor.
 The editor has to support the following operations:
-- change: type 'cX,Y' to change from line X to line Y
+- change: type 'X,Yc' to change from line X to line Y
-- read: type 'pX,Y' to read from line X to line Y
+- read: type 'X,Yp' to read from line X to line Y
-- delete: type 'dX,Y' to delete from line X to line Y
+- delete: type 'X,Yd' to delete from line X to line Y
-- undo: type 'uX' to undo last X operations
+- undo: type 'Xu' to undo last X operations
-- redo: type 'rX' to redo last X undo operations
+- redo: type 'Xr' to redo last X undo operations

 ---
 | TestSetName | Passed | Number of Tests | time execution<sup>1</sup> | RAM space<sup>2</sup>|